 Cartridge razors with five or six blades might cause your skin more irritation, but you simply cannot beat the convenience.
 With a disposable razor head, all you have to do is shave and toss.

-Keep the plastic handle, and pick up a new box of cartridges every few months or so.
+Keep the plastic handle, and pick up a new box of best cartridge razor for men every few months or so.

-The 4 Best Cartridge Razors Out There [Handpicked]
+The 4 Best Cartridge Razor Out There [Handpicked]

 #1 Best 5-Blade Cartridge Razor: